- Gra-Rock

 Traditionally, concrete has been reinforced with rebar or steel mesh.
 Both of these materials work well, and we recommend using them.

-In fact, compressive strength of 5,000 psi in concrete is considered quite high in most settings.
+The compressive strength of 5,000 PSI in concrete is considered relatively high in most settings.
 This can be achieved using a premium concrete mixture and traditional reinforcing materials.

-However, if you need extremely strong concrete, there is another step you can take.
+However, if you need extra strong concrete, there is another step you can take.

 Ultra High-Performance Concrete